 Failure to comply with CCHI’s security policies and procedures may result in disciplinary sanctions.
 See CCHI’s Disciplinary Policy for the incident review process and possible sanctions.

-The Certification Commission for Healthcare Interpreters (CCHI) accepts monetary and in‐kind support from private and public organizations to pursue the development of a single, national, valid, credible and vendor‐neutral certification program for healthcare interpreters.
+The CCHI accepts monetary and in‐kind support from private and public organizations to pursue the development of a single, national, valid, credible and vendor‐neutral certification program for healthcare interpreters.
 To help ensure the independence, integrity, credibility, and validity of its work, the CCHI adheres to the following principles and policies in accepting such support.
 In general, the CCHI accepts monetary and in‐kind support that:

-The determination of whether financial support is being provided as a gift will be based upon the guidance provided below, and will depend upon the particular characteristics of the funder and funding.
+The determination of whether financial support is being provided as a gift will be based upon the guidance provided in the policy, and will depend upon the particular characteristics of the funder and funding.

 There are three ways to advertise with CCHI:

 The purpose of this document is to set forth a clear description of who is eligible for participation as a commissioner to the CCHI; how eligible persons will be admitted as commissioner or working group/committee member; and the rights and obligations associated with being a commissioner or working group/committee member to the CCHI.

 Each commissioner agrees to share completely any and all of their own materials and information related to National Healthcare Interpreter Certification in order to inform and further the work of the CCHI.

 Upon request, each committee/working group member agrees to share completely any and all of their own materials and information related to National Healthcare Interpreter Certification in order to inform and further the work of the CCHI.

 “Materials or information related to healthcare interpreting” include all materials or information that reasonably might further the development of National Healthcare Interpreter Certification, including without limitation materials related to pre‐qualifications, training, certification testing, or continuing education.